Chart Color Schemes

 Infrastructure

-Normanville has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Normanville has emerging levels of nearby infrastructure activity, ranking in the 21stth percentile nationally

-AreaSearch has identified two projects that could impact the area, namely Aspen Normanville Lifestyle and Tourism Park and Normanville Foreshore and Jetty Caravan Park Masterplan.
-Additionally, Main South Road Safety Upgrades between Myponga and Cape Jervis are planned.
-SA Water Capital Work Delivery Contracts may also have relevance to the area.
+AreaSearch has identified two projects that could impact the area significantly: Aspen Normanville Lifestyle and Tourism Park, and Normanville Foreshore and Jetty Caravan Park Masterplan.
+Additionally, Main South Road Safety Upgrades from Myponga to Cape Jervis are planned, along with SA Water Capital Work Delivery Contracts.
+These projects are likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.